emilwallner/Screenshot-to-code/README.md

 **Plug:** I write about learning Machine learning online and independent research 👉 [Enjoy!](https://www.emilwallner.com/)

-The neural network is built in three iterations.
-Starting with a Hello World version, followed by the main neural network layers, and ending by training it to generalize.

 The models are based on Tony Beltramelli's [pix2code](https://github.com/tonybeltramelli/pix2code), and inspired by Airbnb's [sketching interfaces](https://airbnb.design/sketching-interfaces/), and Harvard's [im2markup](https://github.com/harvardnlp/im2markup).

 **Note:** only the Bootstrap version can generalize on new design mock-ups.
 It uses 16 domain-specific tokens which are translated into HTML/CSS.
 It has a 97% accuracy.
 The best model uses a GRU instead of an LSTM.
 This version can be trained on a few GPUs.
 The raw HTML version has potential to generalize, but is still unproven and requires a significant amount of GPUs to train.
 The current model is also trained on a homogeneous and small dataset, thus it's hard to tell how well it behaves on more complex layouts.

-A quick overview of the process:
+An quick overview of the process:

 ### 1) Give a design image to the trained neural network